RACV Logo

 Day 18: Halong Bay

-Today you’ll drive to Ha Long Bay – a UNESCO World Heritage site where karsts and islets create a spectacular sight.
-There’s no better way to appreciate the bay’s beauty than on board a junk-style boat – your Feature Stay accommodation for the evening.
-Carefully designed with traditional touches and modern amenities, you can sit back in comfort as you weave through the limestone islets, karsts and caves.
-Visit some of the local sights, such as a vibrant fishing village to learn about local life or a cave to appreciate its interesting rock formations with you leader, then retire to the boat for a seafood lunch.
-In the afternoon you will have opportunities to swim, kayak, or simply relax on the beach.
-This evening, dine on the boat’s deck by candlelight and watch the sun go down.
+Today, you’ll drive to Halong Bay – a UNESCO World Heritage site where karsts and islets create a spectacular sight.
+There’s no better way to appreciate the bay’s beauty than by boat – your Feature Stay accommodation for the evening.
+Carefully designed with traditional touches and modern amenities, the boat allows you to sit back in comfort as it weaves through the limestone islets, karsts and caves.
+The sights you will visit vary, but you may stop at a vibrant fishing village to learn about local life or a cave to appreciate its interesting rock formations with your leader, then you’ll retire to the boat for a seafood lunch.
+In the afternoon, you’ll have opportunities to swim, kayak or simply relax on the beach.
+This evening, dine on the boat’s deck and watch the sun go down.

 Day 19: Hanoi